 The property is approached via a gravelled driveway providing off road parking and the walled gardens are a particular feature, enjoying a pleasant outlook and level landscape.
 Very well tended and delightfully stocked with cottage garden plants and flowers the garden is delightful, also offering ornamental fruit trees to include crab apples, pear and greengage.
 There is a side access leading to the rear garden which has a large expanse of level lawn, mature flower beds and enjoys a good degree of privacy.
 There is a large workshop with power and light.

-The large market town of Dursley sits on the edge of the Cotswold escarpment and is surrounded by breath taking woodland and beautiful walks.
-It boasts the famous Old Spot Pub which holds a host of awards and accolades, a historic centre with a range of independent shops and the choice of three supermarkets, plus several cafes and restaurants.
-There is a community hospital, very well regarded primary and secondary schools, library and free parking plus all the other services that you would expect from a town of this size.
+The large market town of Dursley sits on the edge of the Cotswold escarpment and is surrounded by breath-taking woodland and beautiful walks.
+It boasts the famous Old Spot Pub which holds a host of awards and accolades, a historic centre with a range of independent shops and a choice of three supermarkets, plus several cafes and restaurants.
+There is a leisure centre, community hospital, very well regarded primary and secondary schools, a library and free parking plus all the other services that you would expect from a town of this size.
 Cam and Dursley train station provides a regular service to Gloucester and Bristol.
-In addition to this junctions of the M4 and M5 Motorways are within very easy reach.
+In addition to this junctions pf the M4 and M5 Motorways are within very easy reach.